ipfabric/docs/docs/support/known_issues/Vendors/huawei.md

 ---
-description: IP Fabric describes known affected issues for Huawei and how to fix them.
+description: This page describes known issues with Huawei and how to fix them.
 ---

 # Huawei

-**Known Affected platforms**: Huawei - platforms with bridge domains
+**Known Affected platforms**: Huawei -- platforms with bridge domains

 **Description**: IP Fabric currently doesn’t have a separate bridge domain model.
 The bridge domain is mapped into the VLAN model.
 This has